Skip to content

 Company History

 The product predates the company.
-Devcode, a Stockholm venture studio founded in 2007, launched PaymentIQ in 2011 according to Worldline's own product page; the legal entity DevCode Payment AB was registered on January 2, 2014, which is the founding year both deal announcements use.
+Devcode, a Stockholm venture studio founded in 2007, launched PaymentIQ in 2011, the date Worldline later used; the legal entity DevCode Payment AB was registered on January 2, 2014, which is the founding year both deal announcements use.
 A Malta branch opened the same year to be near the iGaming clients, and by the mid-2010s the client page listed Casumo, LeoVegas, Mr Green, ComeOn and case studies with NYX and Evoke Gaming.

 May 2017: Bambora Group acquired DevCode Payment, at which point the platform handled around CAD 385M in monthly volume across 250+ payment methods.
 Two months later Ingenico bought Bambora for about €1.5bn, and when Worldline completed its Ingenico acquisition in October 2020 PaymentIQ landed inside one of Europe's largest processors.
 Under Worldline it was sold as neutral 'payment orchestration', the entity was renamed CoreOrchestration AB, and the stat block grew to 350+ merchants and 500M transactions per year.